donald-thai/YouTubeConverter/README.md

 # YouTubeConverter
-This application allows you to download YouTube videos as a video (generally MP4 format) or as an MP3.
+This application allows you to download YouTube videos as a video (generally MKV format) or as an MP3.
 It can also download YouTube playlist, assuming that the playlist is public.

 I do plan on adding more features to the application soon (once I think of more things to add).
 I also plan on using inheritance to reuse code for the playlist downloader.